ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 For ATM, Sean previously played a plethora of roles in Under Milk Wood, and Bottom in A Midsummer Night’s Dream.

-Dineta Williams-Trigg is an accomplished stage and screen performer known for her powerful presence and ability to bring layered, complex women to life.
+Dineta is an accomplished stage and screen performer known for her powerful presence and ability to bring layered, complex women to life.
 Her career spans dramatic theatre, contemporary works, and original productions, earning her a reputation for both emotional depth and technical precision.
 A fixture in the Arizona theatre community, she has portrayed roles that demand both fierce conviction and nuanced vulnerability.
 In Even Unto Death, Williams-Trigg steps into the role of Agnes, a figure of strength and truth-telling whose arrival shifts the course of the Romée household.
 Offstage, Dineta is a committed advocate for community engagement in the arts, mentoring emerging performers and championing diversity and equity in casting.
 Her work continues to reflect her belief that theatre is both a mirror and a catalyst—reflecting lived experience while inspiring change.

-Debra Lyman is an accomplished actor whose performances are defined by emotional depth and meticulous craft.
+Debra is a prolific actor whose performances are defined by emotional depth and meticulous craft.
 She has appeared in leading roles for theatres across the Valley, earning praise for her work in both classical and contemporary repertoire.
 For Arizona Theatre Matters, she has played Betsy in Pineapple and Other Options, the quintessential Narrator in The Jewish Question, and the “larger-than-life, overdone” Vickie in John Perovich’s Unexpected.
 Known for her ability to inhabit complex, layered women, Her work consistently reflects a commitment to storytelling that is truthful, resonant, and rooted in empathy.

-Gary Wright has been a toiler in the regional theatre vineyards since 1984.
+Gary has been a toiler in the regional theatre vineyards since 1984.
 His acting and directing credits include over 60 productions in 15 years as an Associate Artist at the Foothill Theatre Company, as well as productions at Palo Alto Childrens’ Theatre, Capital Stage, California Stage, Sacramento Theatre Company, Music Circus, B Street Theatre, Fantasy Theatre, Americana Theatre Company, Shakespeare Santa Cruz, the Oregon, Colorado, and Lake Tahoe Shakespeare Festivals, and a bilingual production of Noises Off at the Maxim Gorky Drama Theatre in Vladivostok.

 Playwriting commissions include several plays written for Foothill Theatre Company while on staff there: The Diary of a Forty-Niner, Dracula, and Evermore, along with several one-acts.
 Other commissions: Of Kites and Kings (for Sacramento Theatre Company); and One Grain of Rice, and Meerkats: The Musical! (for Palo Alto Childrens’ Theatre).
 Also for Palo Alto Childrens’ Theatre, Gary is currently working on a new Robin Hood script.
 Another recent script, Play It Straight, co-written with Richard Winters and Kerri Yund, has had several staged readings and full productions in Northern California, and is currently enjoying an extended rehearsal process at The Actors’ Workshop in Muskegon, Michigan, slated for production in the Spring of 2026.